sparkfun/SparkFun_RTK_Everywhere_Firmware/docs/firmware_update.md

 #### Build Environment

-Execute the following commands to create the build environment for the SparkFun RTK Firmware:
+Execute the following commands to create the build environment for the SparkFun RTK Everywhere Firmware:

 1. sudo adduser $USER dialout
 2. sudo shutdown -r 0